brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-rikku.md

 ---
 layout: article.njk
-meta_title: "Rikku from Final Fantasy X in DnD"
+meta_title: "How to Build Rikku from Final Fantasy X in DnD"
 meta_description: "Rikku is an enthusiastic and oddly adorable thief in Final Fantasy X, but she's also a fantastic support and utility character.
 Here's how to build her in DnD."
 author: "Brandon Gregory"
 section_name: final-fantasy